-Day 9 - Exploring the way to Mont St Michel/Rennes
+Day 9 - Exploring the way to Mont St Michel/St Malo

 After a substantial breakfast at our chambre d’hôtes, we’ll go back to the Mount to meet our accredited guide, Patrick for a memorable experience.
 We’ll cross the bay, soaking up the magical atmosphere across the seashore at low tide.
 This is not an ordinary hike.
 It is inspired by the thousand-year-old tradition of pilgrims on their way to the Mont St Michel.
 Patrick will reveal the fascinating secrets of the shifting sands and will explain the unique ecosystem of the bay.

-Transfer to Rennes afternoon.
-Visit to the Museum of Fine Arts of Rennes or relax with free time.
+Later we'll transfer to Rennes and explore the Museum of Fine Arts of Rennes or relax with free time.
 Dinner and overnight Rennes.

-After breakfast, you will make your way to Paris/the airport for onward travel.
-Connection can be arranged by our hotel.
+After breakfast, we will travel to Paris/the airport for onward travel.
+Connection will be arranged by our hotel.

 --- End of services -----

 Guided tour with a French/English-speaking guide

 Wine tastings in our homestay